nadiakhoptiuk/order-desk-sync-app/README.md

 1. Clone repo to your computer.

-2. Run npm install.
+2. Run 'npm install'.

 3. Create new file called '.env' in the root folder.
 Add environment variables to this file as shown in the .env.example file.

-4. Run the app by command 'npm run start:dev'.
+4. Run the app by command 'npm run start:dev' or 'npm start'.

 5. View new orders at the file '\src\systemLogs\orders.log'.